Cat rescue – is adoption an option for you ?

 3. Older cats get along better with cats already in your home

 In addition to being more mellow, older cats are wiser and have more experience.
 That means they’re less likely to upset or annoy cats you already own.
-Kittens, with their higher energy levels and tendency to play with anything – and any creature – they come in contact with, can sometimes aggravate other pets in the household, causing stress and upsetting the balance of order and routine in your home.
-Senior cats are usually well socialised around other cats and can more easily settle into a house that already has a cat or two.
+Kittens, with their higher energy levels and tendency to play with anything they encounter, can sometimes aggravate other pets in the household, causing stress and upsetting the balance of order and routine in your home.
+The rescue organisation can often recommend cats that have been well socialised with others and can easily settle into a house that already has a cat or two.

 4. They are better with kids

 With their fragile bones and small stature, kittens can easily be injured if a child squeezes them too tightly, accidentally steps on them or drops them.
 Kittens are also teething, meaning that they’re more likely to nip small hands.
-Older cats better tolerate petting, are less likely to nip or scratch, and are larger – and therefore hardier and sturdier – than kittens.
+Older cats are usually better at tolerating petting, are less likely to nip or scratch, and are larger – and therefore hardier and sturdier – than kittens.
+Read our guide on introducing your cat to children.

 5. Older cats are often less expensive to adopt

-Since senior cats can go unadopted for extended lengths of time, shelters and rescue centres sometimes reduce the adoption fees of older cats – and sometimes even allow you to adopt them for free – to encourage adoption and free up the centre for the next cat in need.
+Since senior cats can go unadopted for extended lengths of time, shelters and rescue centres sometimes reduce the adoption fees of older cats to encourage adoption and free up the centre for the next cat in need.

 More than all these reasons, rescue cats simply need someone to adopt and love them – just like any other cat.
 If you take a chance on them and welcome them into your home, they’ll respond with warmth, love and plenty of purrs.